Woodbois

 -

-The company reports examples of minimising impacts of logging roads and other reduced impact logging practices in its latest integrated report.
-However, this information is not externally verified.
+The company reports examples of minimising impacts of logging roads and other reduced-impact logging practices in its latest integrated report.
+Evidence is externally verified by Slyvafrica.

 -